top of page

 She previously served in the Obama Administration as the White House Open Government and Innovation Advisor working to enhance civic engagement across the United States Government.

 Dr. Russon Gilman has advised numerous companies, startups, and foundations including the Case Foundation, Ford Foundation, Knight Foundation, Gates Foundation, Google.org, Open Society Foundation, the World Bank, and Harvard's Gettysburg Project on 21st Century Engagement.
-She is a member of the COVID Alliance's Advisory Board on Tech and Ethics.

 She has published in numerous academic and popular audience publications including The International Studies Review; PS: Journal of Political Science and Politics, and the Journal of Public Deliberation.
 Her popular writings have appeared in several news outlets including Axios, The Boston Globe, Foreign Affairs, NextCity, Slate, Stanford Social Innovation Review, TechCrunch, Vox, and The Washington Post.
 Updated writings, speaking engagements, and publications are available here.
 Please see below for a selection of works.